Truth or Fake: Did this video reveal France's withdrawal of troops from Mali?

-Category: World Hits: 3On June 11, French President Emmanuel Macron announced the end of Operation Barkhane, France's military operation in Mali.
+Category: World Hits: 9On June 11, French President Emmanuel Macron announced the end of Operation Barkhane, France's military operation in Mali.
 But a video had been circulating for a while that supposedly showed French troops already leaving Mali.
 So where does the video come from?
 And what does it really show?
 We found out, in this latest episode of Truth or Fake!

 Read more https://observers.france24.com/en/tv-shows/truth-or-fake/20210617-info-ou-intox-video-retrait-troupes-francaises-mali-barkhane